- Epsom Dandy Horse Sculpture by David Geenty

 Caring For Your Bronze Sculpture

-From bronze horse sculptures to elephants, hares to dogs all are cared in exactly the same way.
+From bronze horse sculptures to elephants, hares to dogs are all cared for in exactly the same way.

 - Dust your bronze sculpture an untreated cloth or duster.